BigIan1969/polari/chapter05.md

 In recent years, there has been a growing recognition of the need to include and celebrate the experiences of trans individuals within the LGBT+ community.
 As such, efforts have been made to develop new vocabulary and terminology that reflects the diversity of gender identities and expressions.

-While Polari may not have had the words to describe transgender individuals in a positive way, it is important to remember that language is constantly evolving, and it is up to us to create new words and phrases that are inclusive and respectful of all individuals.

 Polari and the disabled community
 ---------------------------------